tjd1234/cmpt225fall2023/assignments/a4/README.md

 | bubble sort |  6000 | 35994000        | 0.035031        |
 | bubble sort |  8000 | 63992000        | 0.066863        |

-Please make the table 4 columns, and label each column with the given name, as shown.
+The table should have 4 columns, and each column is labellws with the given name, as shown.

-> **Remember** The table will have 175 rows of data.
+> **Remember** The table will have 200 rows of data.

-In addition to this table, **draw four graphs**, where the x-axis of each graph is *N* (the size of the vector being sorted), and has the values from the data you generated: N=2000, 4000, 6000, ..., 50000.
+In addition to this table, **draw four line graphs**, where the x-axis of each graph is *N* (the size of the vector being sorted), and has the values from the data you generated: N=2000, 4000, 6000, ..., 50000.
 The four graphs are:

 - **Graph 1**: **CPU time** for *bubble* sort, *insertion* sort, *selection* sort, and *shell** sort.
 The the y-axis is the CPU time in seconds.

-- **Graph 2**: **CPU time** for *merge* sort, *quick* sort, and *iquick* sort.
+- **Graph 2**: **CPU time** for *merge* sort, *quick* sort, *iquick* sort, and *priority queue sort*.
 The y-axis is the CPU time in seconds.

 - **Graph 3**: **comparison counts** for *bubble* sort, *insertion* sort, *selection* sort, and *shell* sort.
 The y-axis is the number of comparisons.

-- **Graph 4**: **comparison counts** for *merge* sort, *quick* sort, and *iquick* sort.
+- **Graph 4**: **comparison counts** for *merge* sort, *quick* sort, *iquick* sort, and *priority queue sort*.
 The y-axis is the number of comparisons.

-Each graph will have 3 or 4 lines on it, one for each of the sorting algorithms it is plotting data for.
+Each graph will have 4 lines on it, one for each of the sorting algorithms it is plotting data for.

 Make these graphs *beautiful* and *easy to read*.
 Give them descriptive titles (**don't** just name them Graph 1, Graph 2, etc.!), clearly labelled x and y